A shadowing problem in the detection of overlapping communities: lifting the resolution limit through a cascading procedure: Conclusion and perspective

-In conclusion, we have managed to significantly reduce the uncharted portion of a network by assigning an important fraction of seemingly random links to relevant communities.
-This significant improvement in community detection will help shrink the gap between analytical models and their real network counterparts.
-The difficult problem of accurately modeling the dynamical properties of real networks might be better tackled if one includes complex community structure through comprehensive distributions or solved motifs \cite{allard12b,karrer10_pre}, two applications for which a reliable and complete partition is fundamental.
+Any significant improvement in community detection will help shrink the gap between analytical models and their real network counterparts.
+The difficult problem of accurately modeling the dynamical properties of real networks might be better tackled if one includes complex community structure through comprehensive distributions or solved motifs \cite{Allard2012,Karrer2010}, two applications for which a reliable and complete partition is fundamental.